isabella232/training-workshop/instructions/README.md

 Names of things in the user interface (menu items, buttons, labels, field names) appear `like this`.
 Some examples:
 - Click the `Save` button
 - Navigate to the `Projects` > `Overview` area
+- In the `Name` field ...

 Most values you should enter as-is appear as a code block like this:
 ```
 some value
 ```

+# Tips

+## Copy Values
+When instructed to enter values, you should enter them as-is.
+Some values need to match up with things already provided in the workshop resources.

 While viewing on GitHub, you can hover over the code block to reveal the copy button.
-Use this to easily copy the value.
+Use this to easily copy the value to prevent typos.

 ![](assets/GitHub-CodeBlock-Copy.gif)

+## Use Additional Tabs
+These instructions include links to pages you'll need to visit to complete tasks.
+Open these in new tabs so you don't lose your place.

 # Lesson Plan